Yunaika Crawford

-Yunaika Crawford Rogert ([ʝuˈnajka ˈkɾofoɾ(ð)]; born November 2, 1982 in Marianao, Ciudad de la Habana) is a Cuban hammer thrower who won the Olympic bronze medal in 2004 with a personal best throw of 73.16 metres.
+Yunaika Crawford Rogert ([ʝuˈnajka ˈkɾofoɾ(ð)]; born November 2, 1982) is a Cuban hammer thrower who won the Olympic bronze medal in 2004 with a personal best throw of 73.16 metres.

 Early career

 Crawford made an early debut on the international stage.
 At the age of sixteen, she competed at the 1998 World Junior Championships, finishing ninth.
 She had set a season's best throw of 57.03 metres in the qualifying round.
 The next year she won the silver medal at the inaugural World Youth Championships, for athletes aged seventeen and less.
 She threw 57.56 metres to win that medal, but had managed a personal best of 62.71 metres in Havana in March.
 One year after that, in March 2000, she improved to 65.88 metres in Las Tunas.
 The 2000 World Junior Championships were staged in Santiago de Chile, with Crawford winning the bronze medal.
 It was the second championships that included the women's hammer throw.

 In her last season as a junior, Crawford won the Pan American Junior Championships.
 She did so in a new championship record of 63.20 metres, and her season's best was 65.67 m, from Santiago de Cuba in July.
 She also won the 2001 Central American and Caribbean Championships, again in a championship record, this time 58.68 metres.